inet-framework/inet/examples/ngoa/comparison_framework/README.txt

 References:
-[1] Kyeong Soo Kim and Karin Ennser, "A comparison study of
+[1] Kyeong Soo Kim and Karin Ennser, "A user-oriented research
-    10-Gb/s next-generation optical access architectures
-    based on equivalence framework," Submitted to GLOBECOM 2011, Sep.
-2010.
+    framework for the clean-slate design of next-generation optical access," Submitted to IEEE/OSA JOCN Oct.
+2011.